Program Information

 Specifically, students agree to pay all tuition and fees in accordance with the cancellation policy described below.

-Manhattan College uses e-mail as an official method of communication to students.
-Therefore students are responsible for reading the e-mails received from Manhattan College on a timely basis.
+Manhattan College uses e-mail as an official method of communication with students.
+Therefore, students are responsible for reading the e-mails they receive from Manhattan College on a timely basis.

 Students are required to notify in writing to the College promptly of any change in address, phone number, other contact information, or course cancellation by emailing such changes to apinstitute@manhattan.edu (to cancel a course, submit the course cancellation form, which can be downloaded here).
 Failure to comply with the policies on address and telephone changes that result in the loss or delay of contact is the student's sole responsibility.